HassaanTS/todolist/README.md

 Run:
 `npm start`
 <br>
-For running the app in an of itself use docker
+For running the app in and of itself use docker
 <br>
 Standalone:
 `docker-compose up`